-Unlock! is an escape room system with very straightforward rules, but each game in the series gives you a wide variety of puzzles to try to solve.
+Unlock! is an escape room system with very straightforward rules, but each game in the series gives you a different theme and a wide variety of puzzles to try to solve.
 Your goal in each Unlock! game is to use the cards that you find to solve the puzzles as quickly as you can.

 Unlock! has been a very successful series, which is great because it means that there are now plenty of games to choose from.
 You can pick the themes that you’re most interested in or you can just pick based on the games’ difficulty ratings.

 Read our Unlock! review

 Slide Quest is a real-time dexterity game in which you use four levers to move a knight around a map to complete your mission’s objectives.
 You can play it with or without the timer, but you’ll want to play it as a timed game after a couple of warmup rounds.